-Enjoy trekking in forest walk, either by walking or jogging.
+Enjoy trekking in forest walks, either by walking or jogging.
 Once in a while, spot a squirrel hopping from one tree to another.
 The bird is another type of animal inhibiting Forest Walk Babakan Siliwangi.
 Listen closely to their chirping.
 Like humans, these animals also find joy in this limited green space of Bandung.

 Use its athletic track if visitors want to do more than a casual morning jog.
-The arena also an Olympic standard swimming pool open for public, perfect for anyone who wants to swim afterward.
+The arena also has an Olympic standard swimming pool open for the public, perfect for anyone who wants to swim afterward.

 |Forest Walk Babakan Siliwangi Opening Hours|